TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Overview

-\textit{\textbf{Memory Scheduler.}} The \textit{Memory Scheduler} takes the jobs' information as inputs, such as the compute graph and the execution time tracked by the \textit{Executor}.
-Such information is used to generate the \textit{Tensor Access Sequence} and the scheduling plan, which is made up of multiple instructions of swapping, releasing, and recomputation.
-The detailed algorithm will be described in Section 4.
-Each instruction is described by a tuple $(trigger, \Delta time)$, the $trigger$ is the previous operator's end time, and the $\Delta time$ is the time interval after the trigger.
+\textit{\textbf{Memory Scheduler.}} The \textit{Memory Scheduler} takes the jobs' information as inputs, such as the compute graph and the operators' latency tracked by the \textit{Executor}.
+Such information is used to generate the \textit{Tensor Access Sequence} and the scheduling plan, which consists of multiple swapping, releasing, and recomputation instructions.
+The detailed algorithm will be described in \autoref{Introduction}V. Each instruction is described by a tuple $(trigger, \Delta time)$, the $trigger$ is the previous operator's end time, and the $\Delta time$ is the time interval after the trigger.
 Therefore, the corresponding \textit{Swap Event} will be triggered in $\Delta time$ after the $trigger$, just as the \autoref{fig:Concepts' Examples}(c) shows.
 These instructions are grouped by job id and will be distributed to the corresponding \textit{Executor} by the \textit{Global Controller}.

 \textit{\textbf{Swap Executor}}.
 As \autoref{fig:Swap Executor Architecture} shows, the \textit{Swap Executor} contains an Execution Queue and an Execution Buffer.
 The Execution Queue is a thread with an event queue in it.
-It receives the swap events triggered by a certain operator and pushes these swap events into the queue in chronological order.
-The Execution Queue pops up the swap events in the queue to the Execution Buffer one by one according to their time intervals.
-During the system running, it calls the \textit{Swap Executor} and pops these swap events for executing at their start time.
+It receives the swap events triggered by a certain operator (trigger tensor) and pushes these swap events into the queue in chronological order.
+The Execution Queue pops up the swap events to the Execution Buffer for implementing swapping according to their time intervals.